Société Générale: 21st century

 In August 2020, it was reported that Société Générale experienced a €1.26 billion loss during the second fiscal quarter of 2020.
 It was the bank's weakest quarterly performance since 2008's Kerviel Fraud.
 As a result of this, Séverin Cabannes, the bank's global banking and investor solutions business head, is set to retire in 2021 and leave his place by the end of this year.
 Additionally, Philippe Heim, who serves as the head of international retail banking, financial services, and insurance, will also vacate his position as deputy chief executive immediately.

-In December 2013, the European Commission fined the bank close to 446 million Euro for its role in the LIBOR scandal regarding interest rate derivatives.
+In December 2013, the European Commission fined the bank close to 446 million Euro for its role in the LIBOR scandal regarding interest rate derivatives..In April 2016, the fine was reduced to approximately €228 million.

 In December 2021, Amundi finalized its acquisition of Lyxor Asset Management from Société Générale.
 Lyxor was an investment company based in France, and a wholly owned subsidiary of Société Générale.
 It offered exchanged-traded index funds and other ETFs, exchanged-traded notes (ETN), and several other products to private and corporate investors.

 In April 2022, Société Générale became the first major financial group to leave Russian market because of International sanctions during the Russo-Ukrainian War.

 In May 2022, Société Générale announced the closing of the sale of Rosbank and the Group's Russian insurance subsidiaries to Interros Capital.
 This transaction results for Société Générale in a net loss of around 3.2 billion euros and has an impact of about -7 basis points on its capital ratio.

+In March 2025, Alexis Kohler, President Emmanuel Macron's chief of staff, has been appointed as executive vice president of Societe Generale, effective June 2025.
+Kohler will oversee M&A, equity capital markets, and acquisition finance activities, and will assist CEO Slawomir Krupa in implementing the bank's transformation programs.
+On April 10, 2025, Société Générale named William Connelly as its next Chairman, set to take over in May 2026.